khulnasoft-lab/design.khulnasoft.com/contents/patterns/new-navigation.md

 name: New navigation
 ---

-This page describes the navigation guidelines that apply to the GitLab user interface.
-This experience is currently in alpha and will replace the preceeding navigation once made generally available.
+Users rely on the navigation to move around and orient themselves in GitLab.
+This pattern outlines some of the qualities that make it consistent, familiar, and usable.

-## General guidance
+## Overview

-The navigation is made up of three components: The [navigation sidebar]() and the [breadcrumb]().
-These components were designed to work together within the bigger picture of [page templates]().
+The navigation is a consistenly available user interface element that contains functionality for moving around GitLab as well as for accomplishing tasks.
+The navigation is made up of two main components: The [navigation sidebar]() and the [breadcrumb]().
+These components were designed to work together within the bigger picture of [page templates]() to invoke a sense of reliable wayfinding.

-> To Do: Add link to page templates.
+> To Do: Add links.

-## Layout
+### Layout

-<figure-img alt="Navigation sidebar layout" label="A layout of the new navigation sidebar structure" src="/img/navigation-sidebar.svg"></figure-img>
+<figure-img alt="Navigation sidebar layout" label="A layout of the new navigation sidebar structure" src="/img/navigation.svg"></figure-img>

-### Navigation sidebar

 1. **Header:** Contains universal shortcuts.
+These items never change and are always accessible from the same location.
 1. **Context switcher:** Exposes a disclosure widget to aid users in moving around GitLab.
-1. **Sections:** See the options
+1. **Sections:** The navigation sidebar can be comprised of different sections that fit the context in which it is serving.
-1. **Footer:** Always contains a help button that opens a disclosure.
+1. **Footer:** Always contains a help button that opens a disclosure widget to redirect users elsewhere.

-#### Header

-> To Do: Add details about header

-#### Context switcher

-There are 9 unique contexts in GitLab.
-Each is designed for specific intent, and new contexts are not added without sufficient user research.

-1. Admin Area
-1. Groups
-1. Projects
-1. Your work
-1. Explore
-1. Global search
-1. User profile
-1. User settings
-1. Help
+1. **Breadcrumb:** Keeps users clued into where they are contexutally and offers a way to move around without the use of the sidebar.

 #### Sections

-<figure-img alt="Navigation sections" label="The setion structure of each context" src="/img/navigation-context-sections.svg"></figure-img>

 A. **Static:** single page items like the merge request list.
 Sepcific to each context. <br>
 B. **Collections:** Contains pages classified under a single theme. <br>